 Although specific to North Pender Island, and the scope of planning authority of the Local Trust Committee, the Action Plan is intended to align with the Capital Regional District's (CRD's) Southern Gulf Islands Housing Strategy, which outlines seven objectives and twenty-two actions to address the need for affordable housing in the Southern Gulf Islands.

-The LTC could request inclusion of additional items in the draft Housing Action Plan or exclusion of recommended actions from the draft at this point.
+The LTC could request inclusion of additional items in the draft Housing Action Plan or exclusion of recommended actions prior to final endorsement.

 April 12 Community Information Meeting